andreacremese/rabbitMQJavaPOC/README.md

 # Proof of concept

-Rabit mq, with test, with pom
+Rabit mq, with test, with pom.

 start rabbit mq with `rabbitmq-server`

+start memcached with

 sender send key / value.